mahbodkh/StorageProblem/README.md

 There are several reasons why **PostgreSQL** could be a good choice for this architecture:

-- ACID compliance: PostgreSQL is ACID-compliant, which means it provides a high level of data consistency, reliability, and durability.
-This is important for ensuring data integrity, especially when handling large volumes of data.
-- Flexibility: supports a wide range of data types, including JSON and XML, which makes them suitable for handling different types of data.
-They also support various programming languages and frameworks, making it easy to integrate them with other architecture components.
 - Performance: PostgreSQL is optimized for fast read and write operations, and supports various indexing and caching mechanisms to improve query performance.
 - Scalability: designed to scale horizontally and vertically, which means it can handle large amounts of data and traffic.
 They can also be clustered and shared to distribute the workload across multiple nodes.

 **Cassandra** is a popular NoSQL database that is designed to handle large amounts of unstructured or semi-structured data, making it a good choice for handling big data workloads.
 Here are some reasons why Cassandra could be a good choice for this architecture:

-- Tunable consistency: allows you to configure the consistency level of your read and write operations, which can help balance performance and data consistency requirements.
+- Tunable consistency/Eventual consistency: allows you to configure the consistency level of your read and write operations, which can help balance performance and data consistency requirements.
 - Scalability: is designed to scale horizontally, which means it can handle large volumes of data and traffic.
 It can also be distributed across multiple nodes to ensure high availability and fault tolerance.
-- Flexible data model: Cassandra's data model is highly flexible, which means it can handle different types of data and data structures.
-This can be especially useful when dealing with data that doesn't fit neatly into a traditional relational database schema.
 - High write throughput: Cassandra is optimized for fast write operations, which makes it ideal for handling large volumes of incoming data.

 However, there are some trade-offs to consider when using Cassandra.
 For example, its data model can be more complex than traditional relational databases, which can make querying and reporting more challenging.
 Additionally, it may require more expertise to administer and maintain, especially in distributed environments.